The-Flying-Dev/JavaScript_Questions/intro/11_encapsulation/README.md

 #Knowledge Check#

 1. What are the benefits of using a setter method over directly making changes to an instance variable?
+# Protects you from unanticipated changes to your code

 #Assignment#
 netflix.rb